davebenson/doom4-walkthrough/README.md

 It is hard to describe all the turns and the 3 entrances to this area, but it can be explored easily enough.
 Just make sure you find:
-* CODEX ENTRY "..." in a dead-end room with some armor
+* CODEX ENTRY "Monsters / Imp" in a dead-end room with some armor
-* SECRET 3.4 / Rocket Launcher:  To get to this secret area, you'll have to jump up to a nondescript ledge.
+* SECRET 3.4:  To get to this secret area, you'll have to jump up to a nondescript ledge.
 Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
 Looking at that, the duct is just to the right of it.
-Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.1???
+Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.3 and the ROCKET LAUNCHER.

 There are three access points to this convoluted area.
 Here's a description of each of them:

 * Gore Nest #2 Access
-  * From Tunnel: look for ...
-  * From the vicinity of Gore Nest #2: ...
+  * From the vicinity of Gore Nest #2: looking out to the main area, the catwalks on the right should have two stories.
+Get to the upper story, and you'll find a small doorway.
-* ...
+  * From the tunnel, look for blood streams and an obvious exit.
-* ...
+* Mid-level Entrance
+  * From the tunnel: look for an observation room; the door it outside the window looking in.
+* Yellow Keycard Guy Access
+  * From the guy: go out to a downward staircase; at its bottom turn into a small door.
+  * From Tunnel: look for a green-lit room with 2 large white boxes.
+Stand on the box(es) and jump to a yellow patterned ledge.

 ## Mission 3:  Gore Nest 1
 From the entrance area, exit into the Main Foundry Area.